- Admissions to the Master's Degree Programmes at Hanken 2015

 · IELTS (International English Language Testing System, Academic): a minimum score of 6,5 is required.
 A photocopy of the test result should be included with the application.
 The results are valid for two years and test results older than this are not accepted.
 The test result must reach UAF no later than 13 February 2015 at 16:00 (GMT +2).

 · CPE (Certificate of Proficiency in English): a minimum score of grade C. An applicant's copy of the test result is acceptable, since the results will be verified from the test organiser.
 Include your Candidate's ID (3 letters and 6 numbers) and secret code (4 numbers).
 If you do not have these codes, you can request them from the testing organisation.
 If the codes are unavailable, you should ask for the Statement of Results from Cambridge ESOL to be sent directly to University Admissions Finland.
 Test scores sent as email attachments will not be accepted.
-Please note that only tests taken after 2005 are accepted.
-The copy ofthe test result should be included in the application and must reach UAF no later than 28 February 2014 at 16:00 (GMT +2).
+Please note that only tests taken after 2005 will be accepted.
+The test result should be included in the application and must reach UAF no later than 13 February 2015 at 16:00 (GMT +2).

 Language test results must be sent to University Admissions Finland by the application deadline.
 Test scores sent as attachments to an email message are not acceptable.
 Please note that your language test score must be valid throughout the entire application period.
 This means that if your language test expires even 1 day before the final application deadline, your language test score will not meet the requirements.
 Please check the validity of your test score and make arrangements for a new language test well in advance, if necessary.